nkskaare/apex-candy/README.md

 ### TestFactory

 Simple example of how to create 5 Opportunities with an Account record on the Opportunity.Account field.
 When using the `mock()` method on TestFactory the created data will not be possible to commit to the database.
+Related objects will be added directly on the object as if retrieved through a relationship query.

 ```
   List<Opportunity> opps = TestFactory.mock()